 How Does the Dehumidification Process Work?

-To explain what a dehumidifier does, we need to start by looking at airflow.
-All types of dehumidifiers rely on the movement of air to remove its moisture.
+To explain how dehumidifiers work, we need to start by looking at airflow.
+All types of dehumidifiers rely on air movement to remove its moisture.
 Generally speaking, fans pull air into the dehumidifier and move it over the drying mechanism, whether that is a desiccant material or cooling coils.
 As the air moves over that mechanism, the moisture is removed.
-It then moves along to the output duct and is released back into the space.
+It then moves to the output duct and is released back into the space.

-Depending on the type of dehumidifier, there may be multiple streams of air involved.
-A desiccant wheel, for instance, needs a second stream of air that replenishes the system’s ability to dry the air.
-In dehumidifiers that rely on condensation to remove moisture, there is just one airstream.
+Depending on the dehumidifier type, multiple streams of air may be involved.
+A desiccant wheel, for instance, needs a second stream of air to replenish the system’s ability to dry the air.
+Dehumidifiers that rely on condensation to remove moisture have just one airstream.

-The relationship between dew point and dry bulb temperatures can be misleading because of the way the percentages work.
-The National Weather Service provides the example that a temperature of 30 and a dew point of 30 create a relative humidity of 100%, while a temperature of 80 with a dew point of 60 generates relative humidity of 50%.
-Still, that 80-degree day with a higher dew point is going to feel much more humid than the 30-degree day, even though the relative humidity is considerably lower.
+The relationship between dew point and dry bulb temperatures can be misleading because of how the percentages work.
+The National Weather Service provides the example that a temperature of 30 and a dew point of 30 create a relative humidity of 100%, while a temperature of 80 with a dew point of 60 generates a relative humidity of 50%.
+Still, that 80-degree day with a higher dew point will feel much more humid than the 30-degree day, even though the relative humidity is considerably lower.

-Regardless of what temperature it happens at, when the dew point is reached, moisture starts to leave the air.
+Regardless of the temperature at which it happens, moisture starts to leave the air when the dew point is reached.
 It might condense onto a nearby surface or be absorbed by desiccant materials.
 Dehumidifiers rely on that dew point to operate.
-In refrigerated dehumidifiers, they get to it by bringing down the temperature.
+Refrigerated dehumidifiers reach the dew point by bringing down the temperature.
 Desiccant dehumidifiers, however, absorb moisture until the desiccant is saturated and reactivation air helps dry out the desiccant.

 Another useful metric is grains of moisture per pound.
 Incoming air at 60% relative humidity corresponds to 92 grains of moisture per pound.
 These values apply to both the process air and the reactivation air.